CG21 - Bachelor of Engineering Technology

 Civil, Electrical and Mechanical Majors of this course are available in online mode, allowing you the flexibility to study if you are in a remote location or if you are working and cannot attend face-to-face classes.
 If you are studying online, you will attend residential schools associated with some units in the course in order to develop practical skills and to network with staff and students in the course.
 You will also interact with staff and students via online unit websites.

 The first 1.5 years of the Aircraft Maintenance Engineering (Avionics or Mechanical) Major must be studied on campus at Aviation Australia Brisbane campus.
 The final 1.5 years of Aircraft Maintenance (Avionics or Mechanical) Major is available in both on-campus and online modes.
-Students who successfully complete the first 1.5 years of Aircraft Maintenance Engineering (Aviation or Mechanical) Major will be eligible to receive the European Union Aviation Safety Agency (EASA) approved Aviation Australia Diploma of Aircraft Maintenance Engineering (Avionics or Mechanical).
+If you successfully complete the first 1.5 years of Aircraft Maintenance Engineering (Aviation or Mechanical) Major you will be eligible to receive the European Union Aviation Safety Agency (EASA) approved Aviation Australia Diploma of Aircraft Maintenance Engineering (Avionics or Mechanical).

 The Bachelor of Engineering Technology may also be used as an alternative entry pathway into the CC31 Bachelor of Engineering (Honours).
-The Bachelor of Engineering Technology students in Civil, Electrical and Mechanical Majors study many of the same units as CC31 Bachelor of Engineering students but in a narrower discipline area.
+As a Bachelor of Engineering Technology student, in the Civil, Electrical or Mechanical Majors, you will study many of the same units as CC31 Bachelor of Engineering students but in a narrower discipline area.

 Career Information